-Like her brother, Debbie will need to recruit a team to pull off the job, starting with her old partner in crime, Lou (Blanchett), who target the struggling fashion icon Rose Weil (Helena Bonham Carter) to ingratiate herself to Kluger so that she can design her outfit for the Gala, complete with the necklace.
+Like her brother, Debbie will need to recruit a team to pull off the job, starting with her old partner in crime, Lou (Blanchett), and the team targets struggling fashion icon Rose Weil (Helena Bonham Carter) to ingratiate herself to Kluger so that she can design her outfit for the Gala, complete with the necklace.
 They’ll also recruit a pickpocket, a black market businesswoman (and house mom), a jewelry maker and a hacker to execute Debbie’s plan.

 If you liked the previous Ocean’s films you should enjoy this one as well.
 There’s all kinds of clever setups and manipulations, sleight of hand, crosses and double crosses, and all the other stuff that makes good heist movies fun.
 It isn’t nearly as elaborate as taking down casinos in Las Vegas, but we still found ourselves fully invested.

 Chemistry was always key to the previous trilogy’s success, and the cast here does a nice job of matching the easy charm and humour that dripped from Clooney and Pitt.
 Bullock was a great choice to be the lead, and Blanchett fits right in as her right-hand woman.
 Nothing is ever taken too seriously and yet they never come across as anything less than prepared and capable.

 There are several of cameos to tie the film to its predecessors, which is cool for those of us that really enjoyed the earlier Ocean’s movies (well, at least 11 and 13).
 James Corden pops in later on as the insurance investigator and is very likable and jovial in the role, which helps keep things light even when they should be getting more serious.